swe-students-fall2025/4-containers-charlotte/README.md

 ### View Logs

-View logs for specific containers:
+View logs for specific containers

 ```bash
 # All containers